ctford/klangmeister/README.md

 [![Build Status](https://travis-ci.org/ctford/klangmeister.png)](https://travis-ci.org/ctford/klangmeister)

-The TravisCI build has recently intermittently failed for what appears to be resource exhaustion e.g. memory. :-(
+The TravisCI build has recently intermittently failed for what appears to be resource exhaustion e.g. memory.
+The solution appears to be to require sudo, perhaps because it causes the build to run on infrastructure with different resource limits.

 Playing
 -------